 - Leading and financing pastoral projects

-Students are normally required to take at least one intercultural competencies course before graduation.
-All courses are offered in English and Spanish and are available online through weekly synchronous meetings.
+Students were normally required to take at least one intercultural competencies course before graduation.
+All courses were offered in English and Spanish and were available online through weekly synchronous meetings.

 Admissions